Mize gets 1st win; Tigers beat Astros 6-2 in Hinch's return - WHIZ News

 HOUSTON (AP) — Back in the place where he’d received so many cheers over the years, one more ovation after a long and difficult time away was almost too much for manager A.J.
 Hinch to take.

-Rookie Casey Mize tossed seven scoreless innings for his first career win and fellow rookie Akil Baddoo homered again as the Detroit Tigers got a 6-2 win over the Houston Astros on Monday night in Hinch’s first trip to Houston since he was fired for the team’s sign-stealing scheme.
+Casey Mize tossed seven scoreless innings for his first career win and fellow rookie Akil Baddoo homered again as the Detroit Tigers beat the Astros 6-2 on Monday night in Hinch’s first trip to Houston since he was fired for his role in the team’s sign-stealing scheme.

-Hinch spent five seasons in Houston, helping turn around a team that had sunk to embarrassing lows during a rebuild in the years before he arrived.
+Hinch spent five seasons in Houston, winning the 2017 World Series and helping turn around a team that had sunk to embarrassing lows during a rebuild in the years before he arrived.
 The Astros won more than 100 games in each of his last three seasons, capped by a franchise-best 107 wins in 2019 when they lost to the Washington Nationals in the World Series.

 He received a standing ovation when he was introduced before the game and the team played a tribute video to him on the big screen.
 As the last frame of the video displayed the words: “Thank you A.J.,” he stepped onto the field and tipped his cap to the crowd, which roared with approval.